Narigo/scalajs-fun/README.md

 This is not really the ideal scenario, especially since we still need to cast in the main (`logic`) function in our `ScycleApp` to get the correct `Observable`.

+The first step to do less type casting is to make the `apply` method of the Driver cast itself to the correct types instead of having the user cast it.